cyberbotics/webots/docs/guide/setup-a-webots-project-repository.md

 As the default Dockerfile, you can use the following environment variables in your Dockerfile:
 - `$MAKE`: 1 if a Makefile exists in the project directory, otherwise 0.
 - `$PROJECT_PATH`: local docker project directory path
 - `$WEBOTS_DEFAULT_IMAGE`: default image of Webots according to the version of your world.
-This image is provided on [dockerhub](https://hub.docker.com/r/cyberbotics/webots.cloud).
+This image is provided at [dockerhub](https://hub.docker.com/r/cyberbotics/webots.cloud).
 Only the released versions are provided.

 Webots will run inside this container to protect the host machine from malicious code that may be included in a robot controller or in a physics plug-in.